xmartin-yao/vpixels/README.md

 * PyUnit

 ### Build with Autotools
+(From [releases](https://github.com/xmartin-yao/vpixels/releases) you can download a tarball `vpixels-<version>.tar.gz` that already includes Autotools configuration files, unpack it using `tar -xf vpixels-<version>.tar.gz`, change to the newly created directory `vpixels-<version>/`, and start from step 6.)
 1. Clone the repository
 2. Change to the directory `vpixels/`
 3. Create directory `m4/`